form-js/forms.js/CONTRIBUTING.md

 npm --prefix ./packages/core run build
 ```

-You can then create your test case in `public\app.js` to watch the changes run `npm run watch-local`.
+You can then create your test case in `public\app.js` to watch the changes run `npm run watch`.

 Run local server: